frontenddogma/web-development-glossary/manuscript/a.md

 : → Application

 App shell
-: The minimal HTML, CSS, and JavaScript necessary to spawn a site or app user interface.
+: The minimal HTML, CSS, and JavaScript necessary to provide a site or app user interface.

 Applet
-: Any small application that performs a specific task that runs within the scope of a dedicated widget engine or a larger program, often as a plug-in.
+: Any small application that performs a specific task that runs within the scope of a dedicated widget engine or a larger program, often as a plugin.
 Usually referring to a Java applet, a program written in the Java programming language that is designed to be placed on a web page.
 An applet is not a full-featured application program but intended to be easily accessible.&nbsp;[†](#w-applet)

 Application
 : A computer program designed to help people perform an activity.
 An application differs from an operating system (which runs a computer), a utility (which performs maintenance or general-purpose chores), and a programming tool (with which computer programs are created).
 Depending on the activity for which it was designed, an application can manipulate text, numbers, audio, graphics, and a combination of these elements.
 Some application packages focus on a single task, such as word processing; others, called integrated software include several applications.&nbsp;[†](#w-application)